Bid to keep U.S. sanctions on Russia's Rusal fails in Senate

 A similar measure will be brought up for a vote on Thursday in the House of Representatives, where Democrats control a majority of seats.
 But its long-term fate was uncertain.
 To keep the administration from lifting the sanctions, the measure must pass both the House and Senate and muster the two-thirds majority needed in both chambers to override an expected Trump veto.

-Many members of Congress have been questioning the U.S. Treasury Department’s decision in December to ease sanctions imposed in April on the core businesses of Deripaska - Rusal, its parent, En+, and power firm EuroSibEnergo - watering down the toughest penalties imposed on Russian entities since Moscow’s 2014 annexation of Crimea from Ukraine.
+Many members of Congress have been questioning the U.S. Treasury Department’s decision in December to ease sanctions imposed in April on the core businesses of Deripaska - Rusal, its parent, En+ (ENPLq.L), and power firm EuroSibEnergo - watering down the toughest penalties imposed on Russian entities since Moscow’s 2014 annexation of Crimea from Ukraine.

 Deripaska, an influential businessman close to Putin, himself would remain subject to U.S. sanctions.